Concino Concini: Assassination

 According to an anonymous account published in 1853 young Louis agreed that Concini could be killed if he resisted.
 Apprehended on the bridge of the Louvre castle, Concini was killed by guards after allegedly calling out "À moi !" ("To me!") for help, which was interpreted as resistance.
 The action was the result of a secret plot organised by Louis and de Luynes, which was then executed by L'Hôpital.
 Concini had to be eliminated because he was perceived by Louis as a menace—a powerful politician, having a personal army of 7,000 soldiers and important supporters and contacts among the aristocrats of France.
 After his murder, the Queen Mother was ordered to retire to Blois.

 Concini's wife, Leonora Dori, was arrested, imprisoned in Blois and accused of sorcery.
 She was beheaded and her body subsequently burned at the stake on July 8 of the same year in Place de Grève, Paris.
 Their son Henry remained in prison for five years before being released, provided with a pension of 2,000 écus, and allowed to retire to Florence, where he resumed the title of Count of Penna and died of the plague in 1631.
 The Concinis' chattels and estates, in particular the castle of Lésigny and the palace of Rue de Tournon, were confiscated by King Louis XIII and given to Charles de Luynes.

-In 1617–1618, over a hundred pamphlets hostile to Concinis were published in France, many of which were translated into other languages.
+In 1617–1618, over a hundred pamphlets hostile to Concini were published in France, many of which were translated into other languages.